 DCED publications and initiatives

 - The OECD and DCED Green Growth Working Group co-organised a workshop ‘Engaging the Private Sector for Green Growth and Climate Change‘ in March 2016.
-Presentations and a summary of the event are available here.

 - Skills Development for Green and Inclusive SMEs in India: Entrepreneurs’ Approaches, 2014.
+This paper examines the approaches of entrepreneurs in developing the skills necessary for themselves and their employees to achieve green innovation in India.

 - Policy Measures to Support Inclusive and Green Business Models, DCED and UN Global Compact, 2013.
+This report addresses the synergies and trade-offs between green and inclusive business models.
+How can businesses succeed in aligning both objectives – and how they can be supported in doing so?

 - Fact sheets on key avenues of Green Growth, 2012: Economic Policy for Green Growth, Green Growth: Risks and Opportunities for Trade and Investment, Green Industries for Green Growth, and Green Value Chains to Promote Green Growth.
+These fact sheets , developed by the GGWG under the auspices of GIZ, introduce different green growth approaches and illustrate relevant development agency activities.

 - Inclusive Green Growth: A reflection on the meaning and implications for the policy agenda of the Dutch Directorate-General of Foreign Trade and Development Cooperation, Jestke Bouma and Ezra Berkhout, 2015.